 Insolvency laws are crucial for securitisation, because a primary legal objective for most securitisation transactions is the insulation of the underlying assets from the originator’s bankruptcy risks.
 Whether "true sale" is a precondition for the bankruptcy remoteness of financial assets depends on the type and structure of the transaction.
-(Please note: the concept of true sale may be interpreted differently from legal and accounting perspectives; apart from in 3 Accounting Rules and Issues, the analyses of "true sale" in this guide are based on the legal perspective).
-For a "credit asset securitisation" or a "trust-type asset-backed note" transaction (the structure of which is elaborated in 9.2 Common Structures) in the Interbank Bond Market, the underlying assets are entrusted by an originator into a special purpose trust (SPT), and the underlying assets’ bankruptcy remoteness is explicitly provided for under Article 15 of the Trust Law of the People’s Republic of China (the Trust Law), meaning that true sale is not an issue for such transactions.
-However, in the case of a "business asset securitisation" carried out on securities exchanges, and where the underlying assets are transferred from an originator to a special purpose vehicle (SPV) – called an "asset-backed special scheme" – the question of whether or not the transfer of the underlying assets constitutes a true sale is a decisive factor in determining the underlying assets’ remoteness from the originator’s bankruptcy risks.
+For a "credit asset securitisation" or a "trust-type asset-backed note" transaction (the structure of which is elaborated in 8.2 Common Structures) in the Interbank Bond Market, the underlying assets are entrusted by an originator into a special-purpose trust (SPT), and the underlying assets’ bankruptcy remoteness is provided under Article 15 of the Trust Law of the People’s Republic of China (the Trust Law), meaning that true sale is not an issue for such transactions.
+However, in the case of a "business asset securitisation" carried out on securities exchanges, and where the underlying assets are transferred from an originator to a special-purpose vehicle (SPV) (called an "asset-backed special scheme"), the question of whether the transfer of the underlying assets constitutes a true sale or a financing guarantee is a decisive factor in determining the underlying assets’ remoteness from the originator’s bankruptcy risks.

 Insolvency Laws for True Sale v Secured Loan